Home

 Medically known as somniloquy, sleep talking is a type of parasomnia or abnormal behavior that occurs when you sleep.
 Somniloquy can occur alone or in conjunction with another sleep disorder.

 Typically, talking in your sleep is harmless and even funny at times.
-Yet, it also can be vulgar, offensive, or violent.
-The talking can last for up to 30 seconds at a time, occur several times throughout the night, and be anything from a whisper to a shout.
+Yet, it also can be vulgar, offensive, or violent. he talking can last for up to 30 seconds at a time, occur several times throughout the night, and be anything from a whisper to a shout.

 Who Talks in Their Sleep?